rob-murray/slowwly/README.md

 Example URL with request delayed by 2 seconds - `http://127.0.0.1:9292/delay/2000/url/http://google.co.uk`

+#### Try it out

+**Slowwly** is deployed on [Heroku here](http://slowwly.herokuapp.com/) so go ahead and use it.

+Example URL with request delayed by 2.5 seconds - `http://slowwly.herokuapp.com/delay/2500/url/http://google.co.uk`

 #### Mantra

 This project aims to;

 * Provide delayed response for at least `GET` and `POST` requests
-* Not intefere too much with calling code.
+* Not intefere too much with calling code making the request.
 We don't want users to have to modify request params to use this, editing code just to test something is a pain - the request host or URL should be the minimum required change to use this.
 * Return redirect after delay; It is useful to actually see how you code works with the real response returned after a delay.
 Note: obviously requires clients to follow redirects ;)